MayamaTakeshi/shout_to_gsr/README.md

 ## Overview

-This is a node.js showing how to use freeswitch/mod_shout record_session to convert speech to text using Google Speech Recognition.
+This is a simple node.js app showing how to use freeswitch/mod_shout record_session to convert speech to text using Google Speech Recognition.

 This is a simple shoutcast server application that will send the audio received to Google Speech Recogntion service and print the result to the shell.